neurobagel/documentation/docs/infrastructure.md

 ensure that both [docker](https://docs.docker.com/get-docker/) and [docker compose](https://docs.docker.com/compose/install/) are installed.

 Run the following in the repository root (where the `docker-compose.yml` file is) to launch the containers:

+!!! tip
+    Double check that any environment variables you have customized in `.env` are resolved with your expected values using the command `docker compose config`.

 ```bash
 docker compose up -d
 ```

 ## Setup for the first run